kocabiyik/tf-learn/README.md

 - Use RNNS, LSTMs, GRUs and CNNs in models that work with text. ✔️
 - Train LSTMs on existing text to generate text (such as songs and poetry)

-## 4. Time series, sequences and predictions
+## 4. Time Series, Sequences and Predictions

 Understanding how to solve time series and forecasting problems in TensorFlow.